 Waco is the county seat of McLennan County, located halfway between Dallas and Austin, and the city ranks 22nd in terms of population in Texas.
 Waco is perhaps best known for the law enforcement siege on a Branch Davidian compound in 1993 that resulted in 86 deaths and immense criticism.

-Affordable housing, good schools, and a variety of recreational activities make Waco a very popular destination for many immigrants in Texas, but the area can also be one of the hardest for people to move to.
+Affordable housing, good schools, and a variety of recreational activities make Waco a very popular destination for many immigrants looking for immigration services in Texas, but the area can also be one of the hardest for people to move to.
 Surrounding cities in the area include Woodway, Hewitt, Robinson, Bellmead, Elm Mott, Lacy-Lakeview, Northcrest, and Beverly Hills.

-Sparks Law, PLLC, assists clients with many different kinds of immigration issues.
+Waco immigration lawyers at Sparks Law, PLLC, assists clients with many different kinds of immigration law issues.
 Some of the most frequent areas of concern can include, but are not limited to:

 Adjustment of status relates to people applying for lawful permanent resident status or Green Cards while they are still present in the United States, but they do not have to return to their home country to complete visa processing.
 Consular processing is the common alternative in which applications are processed at a United States Embassy or Consulate while a person remains outside the United States until the application is approved.

 Adjustment of status may take as many as two years to complete, and there can also be significant fees for adjustment of status applications that may be as much as $1,225.
 Some refugees could get their filing fees waived.
 Required initial evidence in these cases can include several different forms of immigration law paperwork and other documents, so a person will want to have immigration lawyers to ensure they are submitting everything that is required.